kennethdean2010/tutorials/HOW-TO-automated-software-deployment/README.md

 ##Static Computer Group

 Most of our packaged software falls into the "Optional" category.
 This means that it is deployed to a users workstation upon request only, as opposed to being installed during our provisioning process.
-As a result, we've created a Static Computer Group for each one of our available software titles.
+As a result, we've created Static Computer Groups for each one of our available software titles.

 ###Firefox

 Create a Static Computer Group called `Firefox` now.

+##Smart Computer Group

+We leverage Smart Computer Groups